solkimicreb/react-stax/examples/docs_new/src/pages/docs/state/computed/content.md

 <div id="getter-demo"></div>

-Using a mix of normal and getter properties in the stores with <span id="mutators-link"></span> is an elegant state management pattern.
+Using a mix of normal and getter properties in the stores with <span id="mutators-link"> separate mutator methods </span> is an elegant state management pattern.

-> You can safely use `this` inside getters, if you prefer it over the <span id="store-ref-link"></span>.
+> You can safely use `this` inside getters, if you prefer it over the <span id="store-ref-link"> direct store reference</span>.
 Getters are always called with the correct `this`.

 ## deriveStoresFromProps